Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 ![Table with Lobster, Silver Jug, Fruit Bowl, Violin and Books | Pieter Claesz, 1641](/images/mistakes/claesz.png)
 ---
-For about a year, I learned lots more about engineering at Etsy, but I didn’t meet any sellers.
+For about a year, I had learned lots more about engineering at Etsy, but I didn’t meet any sellers.
 I knew a little bit more about them, but mostly through hearsay or by reading forums.
 Other than admin who were sellers, the only actual Etsy seller I knew was my mom, who had set up her own shop on Etsy shortly after I started working here.

 That changed, serendipitously, in 2014.

 As part of the 2014 planning process, I submitted a proposal to improve Etsy Teams.
 If you haven’t heard of them, Teams are basically a way for sellers on Etsy to self-organize.
-Teams organize around common interests or geographic location, and some of them are quite big and well-known.
+Teams coalesce around common interests or geographic location, and some of them are quite big and well-known.
 These Teams are generally run by one person, called a Captain, and sometimes a few helpers, called Leaders.
 These Captains and Leaders fill all sorts of roles, from recruiting members to organizing Craft Fairs to kicking obnoxious people off their team and everything in between.
 These Teams are organized in what are essentially sub-forums on Etsy itself.

 Because I was planning to work on improving features related to Teams in 2014, I was invited to give a presentation at the Captain’s Summit in Berlin.
-If you don’t know about Captain’s Summits (I didn’t before I was invited!) let me give a little bit of background.
-These summits are organized by Etsy as a place for Captains and some non-Captain Leaders to get together and socialize and tell each other about their teams and what works and what doesn’t and so on.
+Captain’s Summits are organized by Etsy as a place for Captains and some non-Captain Leaders to get together and socialize and tell each other about their teams and what works and what doesn’t and so on.
 Many Etsy admin put a ton of work into making these things successful: inviting particularly great captains to talk, giving their own talks, making sure everything runs smoothly, etc.

 I have, honestly, never had a more transformative work-related experience than I did at that Summit.
 I thought I knew some things about our sellers: I assumed (correctly) that many of them were very, very good at making things.
 What I didn't know is that many of them are also incredible business-people, incredible leaders of people, and incredibly good at doing a vast array of very hard things far outside the scope of making what they sell.